OpenTreeOfLife/deployed-systems/README.md

 ### Overview

 Each named directory represents a complete working system, e.g., 'development' or 'production'.
 Typically this involves multiple servers working in concert, each providing websites or other services in the OpenTreeOfLife project.
-These are named for common clades, adding new ones in alphabetical order: `Atta`, `Bos`, ...

-These systems are in turn mapped to our domain names for dev, production, etc. as described in 'Migrating to a new production system' below.

 See the README file in each directory for a description of each system's purpose and notable history.
 For more on our deployment tools and how to use them, see the [deployment README](https://github.com/OpenTreeOfLife/opentree/tree/master/deploy) in the main 'opentree' repository.
 Details on the use of each value in a server-config file can be found in the commented [sample.config](https://github.com/OpenTreeOfLife/opentree/tree/master/deploy/sample.config) file.

 ### Migrating to a new production system

+The production system can be updated in either of two ways.
+The easier way is to update it in place using the deployment system.
+This is straightforward.
+Some care has to be taken to make sure there's enough disk space at each step.

+The more thorough and principled approach to update is as follows.
+We don't plan to use it in the future, at least not very often.

-As each new system is provisioned, it is typically assigned to the domain names for development (**devtree**.opentreeoflife.org, **devapi**.opentreeoflife.org, etc).
+As each new system is provisioned, it is typically assigned to temporary names (**otXX**.opentreeoflife.org, **otYY**.opentreeoflife.org, etc).
 Once it's been thoroughly tested, its machines are re-assigned to production domains (**tree**.opentreeoflife.org, **api**.opentreeoflife.org, etc).

 Here I will use "incoming" and "outgoing" to describe systems in transition from (for example) dev to production.
-For example, during a given migration `Bos` might be the **outgoing** dev system and **incoming** production system.

 Of course, the crux of a migration is updating the DNS records for our production and dev domains.
 For a fast and smooth changeover, the TTL (time to live) settings for these domains should be very short.
 But before we "throw the switch", we also need to make some changes to individual server-config files in the **incoming production** system: